SECTION 1 – WHAT DO WE DO WITH YOUR INFORMATION?

 If you wish to opt out of Facebook tracking (Pixel) at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen

 When it comes to the collection of personal information from children under 13, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation’s consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.

 We do not specifically market to children under 13.

 If our store is acquired or merged with another company, your information may be transferred to the new owners so that we may continue to sell products to you.

 QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at email@example.com or by mail at Fargo 3D Printing.
-You can also request to see what personal information is stores on this website, or request deletion of your personal data by filling out the short form on this page.
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at firstname.lastname@example.org or by mail at Fargo 3D Printing.
+You can also request to see what personal information is stored on this website, or request deletion of your personal data by filling out the short form on this page.

 [Re: Privacy Compliance Officer]

 [2222 7th Ave.
 N., Fargo, ND, 58102, United States]